Christmas Gifts Programs

 We are also in need of prizes to hand out to the winners.
-Bingo prizes consist of Mardi Grai beads, samples of personal care items, beanie babies, clothing items (not necessarily new, used but nice for Wernersville), candy items and the most desired prize is Hershey Bars.
-There is a collection station in the parlor for your contributions.
+Bingo prizes consist of Mardi Gras beads, samples of personal care items, beanie babies or other stuffed animals, candy items and the most desired prize is Hershey Bars- NO NUTS.

 Opportunity House is a multi-service organization improving the quality of life for children, families and adults who face various obstacles to independent living.

 Have you bought new blankets this winter to replace your old ones?
 The animal shelter welcomes old blankets and towels to help with homeless pets.
 A list of items that are also helpful to the Animal Rescue League is posted on the Community Bulletin Board.
 This is an ongoing ministry and any donation is greatly appreciated.
 Visit the Animal Rescue League's website at www.berksarl.org or the Humane Society at www.berkshumane.org. for the many services they offer.

 Helps parents who are incarcerated and cannot shop for Holiday gifts for their children.
 This program is run by Lori Lillis.
 Please direct any questions to her at email@example.com

 Please call the office for more information at 610-678-1088

 VOLUNTEERS NEEDED!
 Western Berks Shepherding is seeking